 Tip 7: Post videos on Youtube

-Hubspot analyzed over 160 featured clips and it resulted to these interesting findings:
+Hubspot analyzed over 160 featured clips and it resulted in these interesting findings:

 - 80% of the featured clips contained the exact keyword in their title